majguo/liberty-aad-oidc/javaee-cafe/README.md

   * `${client.secret}`: the one you logged down in previous step
   * `${tenant.id}`: the one you logged down in previous step
 * Run `mvn clean package`.
 The generated war file is under `./target`
 * You should explore the Dockerfile in this directory used to build the Docker image.
-It simply starts from the `websphere-liberty` image, adds the `javaee-cafe.war` from `./target` into the `dropins` directory, copies the PostgreSqQL driver `postgresql-42.2.4.jar` into the `shared/resources` directory and replaces the defaultServer configuration file `server.xml`.
+It simply starts from the `websphere-liberty` image, adds the `javaee-cafe.war` from `./target` into the `apps` directory, copies the PostgreSqQL driver `postgresql-42.2.4.jar` into the `shared/resources` directory and replaces the defaultServer configuration file `server.xml`.
 * Notice how the data source properties in the `server.xml` file looks like:

 <pre>serverName="172.17.0.2"